Decarbonizing the steel industry,

 No direct carbon emissions

-The process emits only oxygen as a byproduct, if a renewable energy source is used, the whole process is 100% carbon emissions-free.
+The Helios Cycle emits only oxygen as a byproduct, if a renewable energy source is used, the whole process is 100% carbon emissions-free.

 lower energy consumption

-Current iron production methods are conducted at 1200°C to 2000°C, Helios process of iron making is conducted between 400°C to 700°C, the process uses 50% less energy which will contribute to at least 20% reduction of production costs.
+Current iron production methods are conducted at 1200°C to 2000°C, The Helios Cycle is conducted between 400°C to 700°C, the process uses 50% less energy which will contribute to at least 20% reduction of production costs.

 Compatible with low grade ores

-Helios process can be used with low grade ores which today are mostly unusable, this opens the market to a cheaper ore which in turn reduces further the final cost of the iron that is being produced.
+The Helios Cycle can be used with low grade ores which today are mostly unusable, this opens the market to cheaper ore which in turn reduces further the final cost of the iron that is being produced.

 No hydrogen

-Using hydrogen requires special infrastructure to be built around the plant and producing the hydrogen requires a lot of energy, both raise the final cost of iron making.
+Using hydrogen requires special infrastructure to be built near the plant and the production of green hydrogen dramatically increases the cost of steelmaking.

 No electrolysis

-Relying on electricity to power the iron making process uses more energy than current methods which raises the production costs.
-Helios process uses only thermal energy which is why the overall energy consumption is lower than other green methods.
+Powering electrochemical processes to produce iron uses more energy than current methods which raises production costs.
+The Helios Cycle uses only thermal energy which is why the overall energy consumption is lower than other green methods.

 The green future of refining elements

 Helios chose to focus on the iron industry due to the amount of energy it uses, and the negative impact current methods have on the environment.
-Helios refinement technology is applicable to other elements, as well.
-Resource extraction could be done in a way that is far less harmful to the planet, not just iron, but silicon, copper, nickel, lithium and other needed materials.
+Helios refinement technologies is applicable to other elements, as well.
+Resource extraction could be done in a way that is far less harmful to the planet, not just iron, but silicon, copper, nickel, lithium and other critical materials.

 The green future of refining elements

 Helios chose to focus on the iron industry due to the amount of energy it uses, and the negative impact current methods have on the environment.
-Helios refinement technology is applicable to other elements, as well.
-Resource extraction could be done in a way that is far less harmful to the planet, not just iron, but silicon, copper, nickel, lithium and other needed materials.
+Helios refinement technologies is applicable to other elements, as well.
+Resource extraction could be done in a way that is far less harmful to the planet, not just iron, but silicon, copper, nickel, lithium and other critical materials.

 Helios Project Ltd © 2023